agama-project/agama/doc/storage_ui.md

 become a tool-tip, a given icon can become a label, actions grouped in a drop-down can end up being represented as separate buttons, etc.

+### Transactional Systems

+Agama is able to install transactional distributions like openSUSE MicroOS.
+There will be no option in the Agama storage user interface to set whether the root file system of the installed system should be transactional (also known as "immutable") or not.
+Since the implications go beyond the file system settings, the nature of the system (transactional vs read-write) will be determined by the selection of the operating system to install, "product" in Agama jargon.

+This document describes the Agama interface for a traditional (non-transactional) system.
+See the section "interface changes for transactional systems" for the alternative.

 ### Representation of the Actions to Perform

 Another important point to consider is that currently the list of (libstorage-ng) actions is the